RileyMeta/rconvert/README.md

 - Centimeters to Inches
 - Fahrenheit to Celsius
 - Celsius to Fahrenheit
+- Fahrenheit to Kelvin
+- Celsius to Kelvin
+- Kelvin to Fahrenheit
+- Kelvin to Celsius
 - Gallons to Liters
 - Liters to Gallons